Tata-Imali/momo_money_hackathon/README.md

 Note: Make sure you have satisfied all the prerequisites and dependencies before running the program.

+## XRPL Code Structure

+### XRPL Configuration

+Prerequisite: Create and fund three independent XRPL accounts with XRP using facet.

+- **Configure Cold Account Setting (Issuer Account):** Configure the settings for the cold account, which acts as the issuer account for the stablecoin.

+- **Configure Hot Account Settings (Capital Pool Account):** Configure the settings for the hot account, which serves as the capital pool account for lending.

+- **Create Rust Line:** Establish a trust line from the hot account to the cold account and then from the borrower's account to the hot account.

+- **Issue ZAR Stablecoin:** Use the issuer account to issue ZAR stablecoin and transfer it to the hot (capital pool) account.

+- **Transfer from Hot to Borrower:** Transfer funds from the hot account to the borrower's account as part of the loan disbursement process.

+- **Check Account Balances:** Verify the success of the configuration and transactions by checking the account balances.

+### checkRequests.js

+In this module:

+- The borrower's loan request query is obtained from the Firebase server.

+- The borrower's address and requested amount are appended to a transaction from the capital pool account to the borrower's end account.
+On approval of the loan, the transaction is signed and submitted.

+### checkBalance.js

+The borrower queries the balance of his iMali-ZAR stablecoin asset associated with his account.

+### transferForm.js

+The borrower specifies the amount he would like to repay.
+This amount is then appended to a transaction and transferred from the borrower's account to the capital pool account.

 ## License

 The code submitted herewith is the proprietary and confidential intellectual property of Tata-iMali.
 It is provided solely for the purpose of evaluation and review by authorized representatives of the XRPL grants program.
 Unauthorized access, distribution, or sharing of this code is strictly prohibited.